Skip to main content

 Although not the same risk calculator that was used in developing the new guidelines, the American Heart Association offers a good online risk calculator.
 To calculate your 10-year risk, visit heart.org/ and search for “Heart Attack Risk Assessment.”

-When Cholesterol-Lowering Drugs are Recommended
+When Cholesterol-Lowering Medications are Recommended

-7 Ways to Reduce Risk
+Seven Ways to Reduce Your Risk of Heart Disease

 • Eat a diet that's rich in fresh fruits and vegetables; low in saturated fat, trans fats, and cholesterol; and high in fiber.
 Limit salt and sodium.